-This course introduces students to the study of 20th century Latin American politics and government.
-The vacillation between authoritarianism and democracy will be examined as well as the role of revolutionary change in the region.
+This course will focus on the study of 20th century Latin American politics and government.
+The vacillation between authoritarianism and democracy will be examined, as well as the role of revolutionary change in the region.
+(3 credits)

 Student Learning Outcomes (SLOs)